gardener-attic/component-cli/docs/README.md

 input:
   type: "file"
-  path: "./blob.raw" # path is realtive to the current resource file EOF
+  path: "./blob.raw" # path is realtive to the current resource file
+  mediaType: "application/x-elf" # optional, will be defaulted to application/octet-stream
+EOF

 $ cat <<EOF > ./blob.raw